CyVerse-learning-materials/Visual_Interactive_Computing_Environment/user_guide/quick-jupyter.rst

 |jupyter1-6|

-6. Complet and Save Outputs
+6. Complete and Save Outputs
 ===========================

-After finishing your analysis, you can save outputs to data store by clicking the Analysis window, then select the sshiny analysis that you are running and then selecting `Complete and Save Outputs` under "Analyses" button.
+After finishing your analysis, you can save outputs to data store by clicking the Analysis window, then select the VICE analysis that you are running and select `Complete and Save Outputs` under the "Analyses" button.

 |jupyter1-7|

 |jupyter1-8|

-After you had done this, you can find the outputs that you generated (if any) in the analysis of the JupyterLab.
+After you had done this, you can find the outputs that you generated (if any) in the analysis folder of the JupyterLab.

 ..
 Warning::